-As an expression of its commitment to cultural diversity, the Lutheran Theological Seminary at Gettysburg has established the Daniel Alexander Payne Scholarship to encourage non-white, primary language other than English students to enroll on the Gettysburg campus or through the Washington Theological Consortium.
+As an expression of its commitment to cultural diversity, Gettysburg Seminary has established the Daniel Alexander Payne Scholarship to encourage non-white, primary language other than English students to enroll on the Gettysburg campus or through the Washington Theological Consortium.
 Students must file the completed LTSG Application for Financial Aid in order to verify financial need.

+Some on-campus work may also be available on a first-come first-serve basis.
+Applications can be obtained in the Financial Aid Office.
 Skilled and unskilled employment is available in greater Adams County through private and public employers.
 The seminary posts “Help Wanted” ads and may know of special skills in demand.
 Ultimately, the student who seeks part-time, off-campus work makes his/her own applications.
-See “Yellow Pages” or “Blue Pages” in the local telephone book for job service agencies in the county.
-Some on-campus work may also be available on a first-come first-serve basis.
-Applications can be obtained in the Financial Aid Office.

 Code of Conduct